Tuesday, 23 March 2010

 Dow crucially examines the nature of the society, or specifically sections of the society, from which the Leveller movement sprang.
 Several attempts have been made to explain a class background to the Leveller movement and the people whose support it attracted.
 While it is prudent to acknowledge David Underdown’s warning that "Class is a concept that can be applied to seventeenth-century English society only with the greatest possible caution."

 The book is an excellent introduction to the subject of Radicalism in the English Revolution.
 Dow’s work on the Levellers is equally important.
-To end with I concur with AL Morton who said “A Party that held the centre of the stage for three of the most crucial years in our nation’s history, voiced the aspirations of the unprivileged masses, and was able to express with such force ideas that have been behind every great social advance since their time, cannot be regarded as wholly a failure or deserve to be wholly forgotten”.
+Her conclusion is a little disappointing, to say the least.
+But I concur with A L Morton who said “A Party that held the centre of the stage for three of the most crucial years in our nation’s history, voiced the aspirations of the unprivileged masses, and could express with such force ideas that have been behind every great social advance since their time, cannot be regarded as wholly a failure or deserve to be completely forgotten”.

-A. L. Morton (editor) Freedom in Arms: A Selection of Leveller Writings, Lawrence, and Wishart, London 1975, page 101.
+A. L. Morton Freedom in Arms: A Selection of Leveller Writings, Lawrence and Wishart, London 1975,